 Prerequisite: ENGL 223 with a grade of C- or higher.
-Prerequisites or Corequisites: CLST 101, 211, 212; one LATN or GREK course at the 200-level or above; and junior standing.
+Prerequisite or Corequisite: CLST 101, 211, 212; one LATN or GREK course at the 200-level or above; and junior standing.

-The capstone experience in classical studies is a researchwriting course in which students are expected to demonstrate their ability to read and interpret primary sources in the original Latin and/or Greek, synthesize and analyze sources in English, and write a well argued research paper in support of an original thesis.
-The objectives and format of the capstone course are consistent, but the specific research topic for each course will be determined by the instructor.
+Required of all classical studies majors.
+The capstone experience in classical studies is a research-writing course in which students are expected to demonstrate their ability to read and interpret primary sources in the original Latin and/or Greek, synthesize and analyze sources in English, and write a well argued research paper in support of an original thesis.
+The objectives and format of the Capstone Course are consistent, but the specific research topic for each course will be determined by the instructor.
+Partially satisfies writing intensive requirement.